 Nigeria's national soccer team, Green Eagles, beat Morocco 3-1 in Lagos on Saturday (3 April).?

-Nigeria's national soccer team, Green Eagles, beat Morocco 3-1 in Lagos on Saturday (3 April).
+Background: Nigeria's national soccer team, Green Eagles, beat Morocco 3-1 in Lagos on Saturday (3 April).
 The match was the first leg of the teams Olympic qualification series.

 The scoring opened in the first half, following a corner taken by Mudashiru Lawal.
 A header by Thompson Usiyan gave Nigeria their first goal.